nisenchris/Playground/README.md

 ## Features

 - Feature flag management with LaunchDarkly
-- Custom events tracking for user interactions
+- Custom events tracking
 - Flag triggers for automation
 - Metrics tracking and experiments
 - Responsive UI with Chakra UI

 ## Prerequisites

-Before you begin, ensure you have the following installed on your machine:
+Ensure you have the following installed:

 - [Node.js](https://nodejs.org/) (version 12 or higher)
 - [Git](https://git-scm.com/)

 ## Setup Instructions

-Follow these steps to set up and run the project locally on your machine:
+Follow these steps to set up and run the project locally:

 ### Step 1: Clone the Repository

-1. Open your terminal or command prompt.
+1. Open your terminal.
-2. Navigate to the directory where you want to clone the project.
+2. Navigate to your desired directory.
-3. Run the following command to clone the repository:
+3. Clone the repository:

    ```bash
    git clone https://github.com/nisenchris/LaunchDarkly-Assignment.git